Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Definitions and Basic Observations

 \boldpara{Lower Bound.} The following lower bound is valid for any algorithm that uses only the two elementary operations {\em binary intersection} and {\em connectivity test}.

 \begin{lemma} $\Omega(\delta)$ elementary operations are necessary to solve \tinter. \end{lemma}

-\begin{proof}[by contradiction] Let ${\cal A}$ be an algorithm that uses only elementary operations and that decides whether any sequence of graphs is $T$-interval connected in $o(\delta)$ operations.
+\begin{proof}[by contradiction] Let ${\cal A}$ be an algorithm that uses only \review{intersection and connectivity testing} and that decides whether any sequence of graphs is $T$-interval connected \review{using less than $\delta$ operations}.
 Then, for any sequence $\G$, at least one graph in $\G$ is never accessed by ${\cal A}$.
 Let $\G_1$ be a sequence that is $T$-interval connected and suppose that ${\cal A}$ decides that $\G_1$ is $T$-interval connected without accessing graph $G_k$.
 Now, consider a sequence $\G_2$ that is identical to $\G_1$ except $G_k$ is replaced by a disconnected graph $G_k'$.
 Since $G_k'$ is never accessed, the executions of ${\cal A}$ on $\G_1$ and $\G_2$ are identical and ${\cal A}$ incorrectly decides that $\G_2$ is $T$-interval connected. \end{proof}

 A similar argument can be used for \inter by making the answer $T$ dependent on the graph $G_k$ that is never accessed.